Ambrose Bury

-Ambrose Upton Gledstanes Bury, KC (1 August 1869 – 29 March 1951) was a politician in Alberta, Canada, a mayor of Edmonton, and a member of the House of Commons of Canada.
+Ambrose Upton Gledstanes Bury, KC (1 August 1869 – 29 March 1951) was a politician in Alberta, Canada, a mayor of Edmonton, and a Conservative member of the House of Commons of Canada.

 Early life

 Ambrose Bury was born in Downings House, County Kildare, Ireland on 1 August 1869.
 The son of Charles Michael Bury and Margaret (Aylmer) Bury, among his siblings, were Charles Arthur Bury, Rev. Reginald Victor Bury, Rev. Fenton Ernest Bury, and Dr. Frederick William Bury.

 He was educated at the Liverpool Institute, the Royal School in Raphoe, Dublin High School, Trinity College Dublin, and the King's Inns in Dublin, from which he received a Bachelor of Arts in 1890 and a Master of Arts in 1893.
 He taught theology and was the first principal of the Irish Baptist College in 1892.

 He married Margaret Amy Beatrice Owen, from England, on 16 June 1897, with whom he had one son, William Bury.

 He was called to the Irish Bar in 1906, and practiced law in Ireland before emigrating to Edmonton in 1912.
 The following year, he was admitted to the Law Society of Alberta.
 He practiced law as a partner of Ewing, Harvie & Bury (later Harvie, Bury & Yanda), and was chancellor of the Anglican diocese at Athabasca from 1919.